 Sometimes, the con artists are part of a larger plan.
-As discussed in our previous article, some schemes include conspiracies like consultants and lawyers who claim to have special inside connections.
+As discussed in our previous article on immigration fraud, some schemes include conspiracies like consultants and lawyers who claim to have special inside connections.

 Other times, the schemes are much smaller in scope.
-For instance, legal advisers who try to get you to lie or falsify documents.
+For instance, there are many legal advisers, supposedly specialists in permanent residence cases, who try to get you to lie or falsify documents.

 - They might encourage you to change the date you entered the United States.